 Minn Kota Ultrex

-The Ultrex has a superb hybrid steering system, combining cable and electric steering.
+The Ultrex also has a superb hybrid steering system, combining cable and electric steering.

 You get the responsiveness and precision of cable control plus the electric power steering with a remote—the best of both worlds.